smashingboxes/smashing-dev-tool/README.md

 This will make the contents of the folder available as a globally installed NPM plugin.
 Running `git pull` in this directory will update the tool.

-The 'smash' command should now be available globally.
+The `smash` command should now be available globally.

 ## Example Smashfile